YvosOnTheHub/LabNetApp/Kubernetes_v5/Scenarios/Scenario05/README.md

 - even though the backends were created with _kubectl_, you can see them with _tridentctl_
 - all backend modifications must be applied to the _trident backend config_ objects, not the _trident backend_ ones.

-## B. Create storage classes pointing to each new backend
+## C. Create storage classes pointing to each new backend

 You will also find in this directory a few storage class files.
 You can decide to use all of them, only a subset of them or modify them as you wish.